Reviews You Can Rely On

 A little front heavy on turbo

-Ego Power+'s specialty is cordless electric yard maintenance tools, so it comes as no surprise that the Ego Power+ 615 CFM Blower earned the top spot.
+Ego Power+'s specialty is cordless electric yard maintenance tools, so it comes as no surprise that the Ego Power+ 615 CFM Blower earned an award in our review.
 Power is essential when choosing battery-operated tools, and this model delivers plenty of it.
 The dial allows you to set your desired power level easily and effectively, and the turbo button truly embraces the word “turbo,” providing plenty of extra power on demand.
+On top of its blowing performance, we found it to be highly ergonomic.
+According to our head tester, “ It has stellar balance, practically no vibration, and it's made to use with either hand.”
 It has a respectable runtime of 16 minutes under normal use with the included 2.5 amp-hour battery.
 The included batteries also charge faster than any other brand in our lineup.
 Another notable advantage to the Ego is its battery compatibility; you can upgrade to larger Ego brand batteries or swap batteries between your other Ego Power+ yard tools.
 Best of all, the Ego 615's price point is below average, even though it performs much better than several models with higher price tags.

 A specialized pitot tube and homemade stabilizing apparatus were used to take consistent measurements for each model's airflow and air velocity.
 The Ego brand versions significantly increase their output on turbo mode.